About Laura Gillian

 Oh, Education! (almost forgot)

-- My kiddos were the first in my family to go to university and I noticed that my critical thinking was lagging behind them (There is so much to be said about this under the teens, twenties and partners and grandparenting headings).
+- My kiddos were the first in my family to go to university and I noticed that my critical thinking skills were lagging behind theirs (There is so much to be said about this under the teens, twenties and partners and grandparenting headings)

 - So, I became a 49-year-old, first year undergrad, living in residence.